• Skip to main content

 • Greater employee retention

-We develop a completely customized drug-free workplace program, set everything up, educate your staff, conduct random drug testing at your location or job site, and maintain detailed records.
-We give you all the benefits of a custom drug-free workplace but you don’t have to worry about any of the work.
-Best of all, we are on call 24/7.
+We develop a completely customized drug-free workplace program, set everything up, educate your management staff, conduct random drug testing at your location or job site, or supply passes to streamline your employees’ experience at an off-site testing facility, and maintain detailed records.
+We give you all the benefits of a custom drug-free workplace, but you don’t have to worry about any of the work.
+Best of all, we’re on call 24/7 should a problem arise—or for scheduling on-site drug testing for the night shift.

 • Employee education